 Acknowledgments

 Credit lines for maps, other line drawings, and photographs may be viewed by passing your computer mouse over each image; detailed source information is provided in a separate list of illustration credits.
 Special thanks to Marcia Hadenfeldt and Deborah Westfall of Edge of the Cedars Museum in Bluff, Utah, for making the museum's collections available to Crow Canyon and assisting in artifact photography, and to Mesa Verde Pottery in Cortez, Colorado, for allowing us to photograph pottery vessels in their inventory.
-Victoria Atkins and Tracy Murphy of the Anasazi Heritage Center, Duane Beyal of the Navajo Times, Jeanne Brako of the Center of Southwest Studies, Catherine Cocks of the School for Advanced Research Press, Coi Gehrig of the Denver Public Library, Michelle Kim of the Autry National Center, Daniel Kosharek of the New Mexico History Museum, David McNeece of the Museum of Indian Arts and Culture, and Jennifer Vega of the Colorado Historical Society were extremely helpful in facilitating the use of images from the photograph archives of these respective institutions.
-Thanks, too, to the following individuals who provided printed or digital photographs and/or maps from their personal or corporate collections: archaeobotanical consultant Karen Adams, Paul Evans of the Ute Mountain Ute Farm and Ranch Enterprise, Steve Fuller and Leslie Sesler of La Plata Archaeological Consultants, Rand Greubel of Alpine Archaeological Consultants, photographer Wendy Mimiaga, and Bill Proud of Bill Proud Photography.
+Victoria Atkins and Tracy Murphy of the Anasazi Heritage Center, Duane Beyal of the Navajo Times, Jeanne Brako of the Center of Southwest Studies, Catherine Cocks of the School for Advanced Research Press, Coi Gehrig of the Denver Public Library, Michelle Kim of the Autry National Center, Daniel Kosharek of the New Mexico History Museum, David McNeece of the Museum of Indian Arts and Culture, and Jennifer Vega of the Colorado Historical Society were extremely helpful in facilitating the use of images from the photo archives of these institutions.
+Thanks, too, to the following individuals who provided printed or digital photographs and/or maps from their personal or corporate collections: archaeobotanical consultant Karen Adams, Paul Evans of the Ute Mountain Ute Farm and Ranch Enterprise, Steve Fuller and Leslie Sesler of La Plata Archaeological Consultants, Rand Greubel of Alpine Archaeological Consultants, Colorado Supreme Court justice and water-use expert Greg Hobbs, photographer Wendy Mimiaga, and Bill Proud of Bill Proud Photography.

 Finally, Crow Canyon extends its appreciation to all of the Center's many supporters—the Board of Trustees, the Native American Advisory Group, program participants, and donors—who believe in the Center's mission and in the importance of learning and teaching about the past.